Etchmiadzin Cathedral

+Setting

+The cathedral is located at the center of the Mother See of Holy Etchmiadzin, the administrative headquarters of the Armenian Apostolic Church, in the town dually known as Vagharshapat or Etchmiadzin (Ejmiatsin).
+The seventh century churches of St. Hripsime, St. Gayane, the ruined Zvartnots Cathedral, and the 17th century Shoghakat Church are all located in the came town, within short distanes from the cathedral.

+For much of its history, the complex around the cathedral, which includes the residence of the Catholicos (patriarch), has been known as the Monastery of Etchmiadzin (Էջմիածնի վանք).
+It was formerly surrounded by 30 ft high walls, made of brick or cob, and had eight circular towers (turrets).
+Its external appearance led 19th century visitors to widely compare it to a fortress.
+The walled monastery, a vast quadrangular enclosure, could have been accessed through four gates.

+The cathedral stood—and continues to stand—at the center of a courtyard (a quadrangle), which by Lynch's measurements in the 1890s, was 106.53 × 102.16 m, making it larger than the Trinity Great Court in Cambridge, England.
+He suggested that it may have been at the time the largest quadrangle in the world.

 History

 Foundation and etymology

 In the early fourth century the Kingdom of Armenia, under Tiridates III, become the first country in the world to adopt Christianity as a state religion.
 Armenian church tradition places the cathedral's foundation between 301 and 303.
-It was built near the royal palace in what was then the Armenian royal capital of Vagharshapat, on the site of a pagan temple, which was dated by Alexander Sahinian to the Urartian period.
+It was built near the royal palace in what was then the Armenian capital of Vagharshapat, on the site of a pagan temple, which was dated by Alexander Sahinian to the Urartian period.
 Although no historical sources point to a pre-Christian place of worship in its place, a granite Urartian stele dated to the 8th-6th centuries BC was excavated under the main altar in the 1950s.
-It was likely dedicated to Ḫaldi or Teišeba.
-Also excavated under the altar was an amphora, which has been interpreted to have been a fire temple.
-The temple is believed to have been dedicated to either goddess Anahit, or archangel Sandaramet, major figures in Armenian mythology.
+Also excavated under the altar was an amphora, which has been interpreted to have been a part of a fire temple.